liyunze-coding/monkey-type-bot/README.md

 For windows: install (unofficial) installer from <a href='https://github.com/UB-Mannheim/tesseract/wiki'>Tesseract at UB Mannheim</a>

-For mac: use HomeBrew to install tesseract
+For mac: use Homebrew to install tesseract

 ---
 created by: Ryan Lee In Zer